tykiww/CV/about/index.md

 ![Caption: Happiness](https://raw.githubusercontent.com/tykiww/Images/master/family/goblin_valley.jpg)

 I am currently a Business Analyst for [Jewelry Television](https://www.jtv.com/) working in their Advanced Analytics group.
-I am absolutely fascinated with the power of <b>Advanced Analytics</b> applied in high-level <b>Business Strategy</b>.
-My future goal is to pursue an MBA and drive insight using Analytics.
+I am absolutely fascinated with the power of <b>Advanced Analytics</b> applied in high-level <b>Business Strategy</b> to ask better questions.
+My future goal is to pursue an MBA and drive quality decisions using analytics.
 However, more importantly, I am an alright husband crazy about futsal and going on adventures with my wife.

 <hr>